 Luke and I finally came to the realization that we just couldn’t keep up with all the flower bed areas and we had to start making some changes.
 One of the changes we made was to replace all the mulch around the patio with river rocks and, possibly, all the flower beds with rocks instead of mulch.
 I had seen some river rock flower beds online and thought they looked nice.
 I knew from experience in our past house that flower bed rocks would keep/stay much better than mulch, so we decided to go for it.

-My step-brother and I put in the landscaping with rocks instead of mulch last fall and it’s been working well for us.
+My step-brother and I put in the rock flower beds a few years’ ago and it’s been working well for us.
 I wanted to wait a bit to share because I wanted to give my honest opinion on the mulch vs. rock look.
 I felt like I really needed to see how the river rock looked over time before reporting back in on to give advice on replacing mulch for you!

 *Affiliate links below.
 Thanks for supporting this blog.
 Click to read my privacy and disclosure statement.